 Tamar Zviadadze was a virtual intern at UNU-CRIS.
 She holds a bachelor’s degree in Social Work from Tbilisi State University and a master’s degree in Public and Social Policy from Charles University.
 Her thesis focused on a qualitative study of the influence of migration on gender roles and women’s self-perceptions.
 Her research interests include irregular migration and reintegration policies, gendered migration, welfare states and family-friendly policies.
 Aside from her studies, Tamar has practical experience in the development sector working in civil society organisations locally and abroad.

-She will be supervised by Ine Lietaert.
-Tamar will contribute to the research on functioning of NGOs in Post-soviet space and de facto states; Georgian Diaspora in Belgium.
-Besides, she will be assisting with a working paper in the UNU-CRIS working paper series.
+She was supervised by Ine Lietaert.
+Tamar contributed to the research on functioning of NGOs in Post-soviet space and de facto states; Georgian Diaspora in Belgium.
+Besides, she assisted with a working paper in the UNU-CRIS working paper series.